Funding your annuity

 Does anyone move my money automatically when I finish the application?

 No. Transfers, wires, ACH debits, and carrier-to-custodian movements happen only after your paperwork is signed, any required suitability or replacement reviews are done, and the insurer accepts the case.
-Until then, nothing leaves your account except what you intentionally start yourself — for example, a wire you place at your bank after getting instructions.

 What if my premium comes from more than one account?